 - Refer to the official source of information on specific courses within the St. Mary’s University requirements for this degree plan from the St. Mary’s University 2021-2022 Undergraduate Catalog.

 - Pay close attention to course sequencing and availability at the St. Mary’s University as it will affect the time it takes to complete the degree program.

 Using this Transfer Advising Guide with St. Mary’s University

 This Transfer Advising Guide represents St. Mary University’s degree plan and is subject to change at the university’s discretion.
 It is intended for advising purposes only so students know exactly which courses they can take at any of the colleges in the Alamo Colleges District and have the courses count towards degree requirements when they transfer to St. Mary’s University.
 It is highly recommended that students meet with their assigned advisor to review all graduation and transfer requirements listed in the Transfer Advising Guide.

 The ultimate goal is to provide students with accurate information for transfer pathways while minimizing loss of credits in transfer.
 Students are encouraged to review the St. Mary’s University requirements frequently.

 Course numbers in italics are St. Mary’s University course numbers.

-This Transfer Advising Guide is based upon the St. Mary’s University 2018-2019 catalog and is subject to change.
+This Transfer Advising Guide is based upon the St. Mary’s University 2021-2022 Undergraduate Catalog and is subject to change.

 The Alamo Colleges District Advising